moyano83/Designing-Data-Intensive-Applications/README.md

 #### Two-Phase Locking (2PL)
 Two-phase allows several transactions to concurrently read the same object as long as nobody is writing to it, but as soon as anyone wants to write an object, exclusive access is required.
-Writers don’t just block other writers they also block readers and vice versa.
+Writers don't just block other writers they also block readers and vice versa.

 ##### Implementation of two-phase locking